cdzombak/lychee-ai-organizer/SPEC.md

 *   **Album Description Generation:** For each top-level photo album without an AI-generated description, the application will generate a one-paragraph summary.
     *   This summary will be synthesized from the descriptions of all the photos contained within that album.
     *   The summary will also include a synopsis of the capture dates of the photos in the album.
+    *   After the generated description, the text "The album contains photos from dates X to Y." will be appended, where X and Y are calculated based on the `taken_at` field for each photo, or the `created_at` timestamp for photos where `taken_at` is null.
 *   **Storage of Descriptions:** Generated descriptions for both photos and albums will be stored in the database in two nullable columns: `_ai_description` (TEXT) and `_ai_description_ts` (TIMESTAMP).
 *   **Description Regeneration:** The application will not regenerate a description for a photo that already has one.
-Album descriptions will only be regenerated upon user request via the "Rescan" button.
+Album descriptions will be regenerated for all top-level albums when the user clicks the "Rescan" button.

 #### 2.2.
 Intelligent Photo Sorting

 *   **Album Suggestions:** After all photos and top-level albums have descriptions, the application will generate album suggestions for each unsorted photo.
-*   **Suggestion Mechanism:** To generate suggestions, the application will query the Ollama endpoint, providing it with the description of the unsorted photo and the descriptions of all top-level albums.
-The prompt will instruct Ollama to suggest the top three most likely albums for the photo.
+*   **Suggestion Mechanism:** To generate suggestions, the application will query the Ollama endpoint, providing it with the description of the unsorted photo, the photo's date (`taken_at` or `created_at` if `taken_at` is null), and the descriptions of all top-level albums.
+The prompt will instruct Ollama to consider thematic similarity, subject matter, context, and temporal relevance when suggesting the top three most likely albums for the photo.
 *   **Suggestion Caching:** These album suggestions will be stored in a local cache file to avoid redundant generation on subsequent application runs.
 The path to this cache file will be configurable.

 ### 3. User Interface (UI)